The-Marcy-Lab-School-Assignments/8-0-1-assignment-OcAdriann/README.md

 **Deployment Technical Requirements**

-- [ ] Your GitHub page has a link to the deployed server in the About section.
+- [ x ] Your GitHub page has a link to the deployed server in the About section.

 ## Part 1 — Setup